Even if you’re relatively unfamiliar with psychology, chances are you’ve heard of cognitive-behavioral therapy, commonly known as CBT.

 This worksheet gets you (or your client) thinking about what you are doing now and whether it is the best way forward.

 One popular technique in CBT is ABC functional analysis.
-This technique helps you (or the client) learn about yourself, specifically, what leads to specific behaviors and what consequences result from those behaviors.
+Functional analysis helps you (or the client) learn about yourself, specifically, what leads to specific behaviors and what consequences result from those behaviors.

 In the middle of the worksheet is a box labeled “Behaviors.”
 In this box, you write down any potentially problematic behaviors you want to analyze.